edmtsky/learn-phoenix-1-6-sample-app/doc/00-a-steps.md

   - use the named routes in the site layout
   - layout link tests (integration(for links) and unit (for typo in title))
   - and signup route: add User controller and :new action

+- modeling users
+  - User schema and the Accounts context
+  - ecto changesets and validations
+  - Adding a secure password
+    - initial password system (to store hashes of the passwords)